TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 52: Tuesday, 23 February 2021

+**Today's Progress**: I read about Pair Programming, started seeking someone to pair program with, and did some JavaScript Classes practice.

 ### Day 51: Monday, 22 February 2021

 **Today's Progress**: More JavaScript modules and the MessageMixer and Workaround projects.